manuelhuber/Aline/codebase/aline-server/readme.md

 #### Tests
 Execute the gradle jacocoTestReport task to generate test coverage.
 It can be found under
  `build\reports\jacoco\test\html\index.html`

+#### Test Data
+It's created in the PersistenceConfiguration and reset with every server restart.

 ##### Project structure: